kubernauts/tk8-provisioner-cattle-aws/README.md

 * `os`: (Mandatory) Operating System.
 The operating system you want to use for instances.

-* `instance_type`: (Mandatory) Instance type.
-The instance type which should be used to provision instances via Rancher.
+* `controlplane_instance_type`: (Mandatory) Instance type for controlplane nodes.
+The instance type which should be used to provision controlplane nodes via Rancher.
+Note that in case of overlapped controlplane, etcd and worker, this field will be used. `worker_instance_type` will only be used in case of non-overlapped node pools for separate workers.

+* `worker_instance_type`: (Optional) Instance type for worker nodes.
+This field should be specified when you want separate controlplane and worker node pools.

 * `overlap_cp_etcd_worker`: (Mandatory) If the cluster going to be an overlapped one.
 This means all instances will have the roles: Control Plane, Etcd, and Worker.
 This is similar to checkmark all the options via Rancher GUI while setting up node pools.
 The possible values for this field are boolean values: `true` and `false`.